Logiqx/gps-details/docs/articles/9-garmin/README.md

-### FR 955
+#### Forerunner 955

 ![46824-M-FR955-family](img/46824-M-FR955-family.webp)

 Supersedes the 945 which uses a much less capable Sony GNSS chipset.

-Slightly better battery than 255 and more activites, music included.
-Solar option.
+Slightly better battery than 255 and more sports / activities, music included.
+There is also a solar option.

-It can be compared against the Forerunner 255 using this [link](https://www.garmin.com/en-GB/compare/?compareProduct=780139&compareProduct=777655).
+The Forerunner 955 can be compared against the Forerunner 255 using this [link](https://www.garmin.com/en-GB/compare/?compareProduct=780139&compareProduct=777655).

 Price